Atomic-tech-Shadow/mariene-kitana/replit.md

 ## Recent Changes

+### January 28, 2025 - Project Migration & Deployment
+- **✅ Successful migration from Replit Agent to Replit environment**
+  - All dependencies properly installed and configured
+  - Application running smoothly on port 5000
+  - Client/server separation maintained for security
+  - No security vulnerabilities introduced during migration
+- **✅ Vercel deployment completed by user**
+  - Portfolio website successfully deployed to production
+  - All features working in live environment

 ### January 26, 2025 - Enhanced User Experience & Advanced Features
 - **✅ Full-screen photo gallery with zoom functionality**
   - Click any photo to open in full-screen mode